kasper573/yas/README.md

 ## Packages

-For `YAS` specific packages (i.e. encapsulations, shared config, etc), the following rules apply:
+Packages should follow these naming conventions:

-- Folder names must have `yas-` prefix
+- Package folder names must have `yas-` prefix
 - package.json name must have `@yas/` prefix

+Exceptions apply:

+- 3rd party packages that must follow a different naming convention (i.e. `eslint-*`).
+- Packages that are being incubated and intended to eventually be extracted into their own repository can be named whatever they're supposed to be named in the future.

 ### Package layers